-Information from point clouds was used in NeRF across different applications.
-In \cite{xu2022point} authors present a novel neural scene representation Point-NeRF that models a volumetric radiance field with a neural point cloud.
-In NeuS~\cite{wang2021neus}, authors propose to represent a surface as the zero-level set of a signed distance function (SDF) and develop a new volume rendering method to train a neural SDF representation.
+Information from point clouds was used in NeRF across different applications. \przemek{In \cite{xu2022point} authors present a novel neural scene representation Point-NeRF that models a volumetric radiance field with a neural point cloud.
+Point-NeRF, similar to Points2NeRF, uses a 3D point cloud.
+But in a completely different fashion.
+In Point-NeRF, a 3D point cloud is used to help the model render new views correctly.
+In practice, we train Point-NeRF on a single object using 2D images and a 3D point cloud.
+Point clouds are generated from a depth camera or arbitrary given.
+In \our{}, we use 3D point clouds and 2D images in training.
+But point clouds are input to the autoencoder, and 2D images go to the resulting NeRF.
+After training, we use only 3D point clouds to input the autoencoder.
+In inference time, we use only the 3D point cloud and produce NeRF, which can generate 2D images. } In NeuS~\cite{wang2021neus}, authors propose to represent a surface as the zero-level set of a signed distance function (SDF) and develop a new volume rendering method to train a neural SDF representation.
 In consequence, we obtain a novel neural surface reconstruction method.
-In \cite{ost2021neural} authors introduce Neural Point Light Fields that represent scenes implicitly with a light field living on a sparse point cloud.
-In our work, we use point cloud as a conditional for producing NeRF representation.
+In \cite{ost2021neural}, authors introduce Neural Point Light Fields that represent scenes implicitly with a light field living on a sparse point cloud.
+We use point clouds to produce NeRF representation in our work.

-Most of such models are trained on a single scene.
-NeRF-VAE~\cite{kosiorek2021NeRF} is a 3D scene generative model.
+Most such models are trained on a single scene.
+NeRF-VAE~\cite{kosiorek2021nerf} is a 3D scene generative model.
 In contrast to NeRF, such a model considers shared structure across scenes.
 Unfortunately, the model was trained only on simple scenes containing geometric figures.
 In our paper, we present \our{}, which is trained on an extensive data set and can transform a 3D point cloud to NeRF representation.